 Wide range of colors.

-The LG 27GX790A-B has decent color accuracy.
-It has a dedicated sRGB mode, but it doesn't work very well, and you need to calibrate it for good accuracy.
+The LG 27GX790A-B has great color accuracy.
+It has a dedicated sRGB mode, but it has some inaccuracies, and you need to calibrate it for good accuracy.

 We tested the 27-inch LG 27GX790A-B, which is the only size available for this monitor.
 LG has several similar 27-inch OLED models, but there are significant differences between them, as the table below shows.
 These results are only valid for this model.

 The LG 27GX790A-B is ideally suited to esports gamers, as it has a 1440p @ 480Hz display and an extremely fast response time.
 It's one of several 480Hz OLED displays that provide a far more responsive feel than IPS or TN gaming monitors.
-However, while this monitor is in the top tier of competitive gaming monitors, it has slightly higher input lag and is a bit less responsive than some of its competitors, such as the Sony INZONE M10S.
-Additionally, since it costs considerably more than 360Hz QD-OLED displays, like the MSI MPG 271QRX QD-OLED, it's primarily worth getting if you want smoother motion, as monitors like the MSI have the same input lag.
+However, while this monitor is in the top tier of competitive gaming monitors, you need to make sure you have the firmware updated for the best input lag at 60Hz.
+Additionally, since it costs considerably more than 360Hz QD-OLED displays, like the MSI MPG 271QRX QD-OLED, it's primarily worth getting if you want smoother motion.

 Also, see our recommendations for the best 27-inch gaming monitors, the best high refresh rate monitors, and the best 1440p gaming monitors.

 The ASUS ROG Swift OLED PG27AQDP and the LG 27GX790A-B are both 1440p 480Hz WOLED competitive gaming monitors.
 The ASUS is a better choice if you're gaming in a brighter room, as it gets brighter in SDR.
-It also has a black frame insertion feature to reduce persistence blur and slightly lower input lag at its max refresh rate.
+It also has a black frame insertion feature to reduce persistence blur.
 However, the LG has fewer bugs and is a better choice if you're looking for a monitor with fewer issues.

 The Sony INZONE M10S and the LG 27GX790A-B are 1440p 480Hz WOLED displays designed for competitive gamers.
 Both displays are very similar, and most people should get whichever they can find cheaper.
-However, if you're looking for every competitive edge, the Sony has a unique mode that enhances the outline of enemies in some FPS games and has slightly lower input lag.
+However, if you're looking for every competitive edge, the Sony has a unique mode that enhances the outline of enemies in some FPS games.

 The LG 32GS95UE-B and the LG 27GX790A-B are OLED gaming monitors with maximum refresh rates of 480Hz.
 The 32GS95UE-B offers a more immersive experience, with a larger screen and a more detailed 4k @ 240Hz mode.
 However, the 27GX790A-B is a better option for competitive gamers, as it can reach a higher 1440p resolution at its maximum refresh rate of 480Hz.